Israelis vote on Netanyahu again, after vaccination success

-JERUSALEM (Reuters) - Israelis vote on Tuesday on Prime Minister Benjamin Netanyahu’s political survival in a fourth election in two years, with the veteran leader hoping his role in a rapid COVID-19 vaccine campaign will win him another term.
+JERUSALEM (Reuters) -Israelis began voting on Tuesday on Prime Minister Benjamin Netanyahu’s political survival in a fourth election in two years, with the veteran leader hoping his role in a rapid COVID-19 vaccine campaign will win him another term.

 Opinion polls show the race too close to call.